KartikPulipati/naivechain/README.md

 node show-tally.js http://localhost:3001
 ```

-This script fetches encrypted totals from the node and sends them to the authority for decryption, then prints the plaintext totals per candidate.[3]
+This script fetches encrypted totals from the node and sends them to the authority for decryption, then prints the plaintext totals per candidate.

 ## Useful node endpoints